19 S. 3rd Street,

-When Frederick Mercy, Sr. realized that downtown Yakima was without a large vaudeville house, he decided that he would be the one to have it built; not just any vaudeville theater, but the grandest and most luxurious that the city had ever seen.
-Mercy hired the house architect of the Pantages circuit, B. Marcus Priteca, as well as muralist Tony Heinsbergen, who also worked on many Pantages theaters, to design his theater.
+When Frederick Mercy, Sr. realized that downtown Yakima was without a large vaudeville house, he decided that he would be the one to have it built; not just any vaudeville theatre, but the grandest and most luxurious that the city had ever seen.
+Mercy hired the house architect of the Pantages circuit, B. Marcus Priteca, as well as muralist Tony Heinsbergen, who also worked on many Pantages theatres, to design his theatre.

-As vaudeville went into decline in the 1930’s, the Capitol Theatre switched over to a movies only policy, which remained until the early-1970s, when the theater was shuttered.
-By then, the once-grand theater had definitely seen better days, and was a shadow of its former self.
+As vaudeville went into decline in the 1930’s, the Capitol Theatre switched over to a movies only policy, which remained until the early-1970’s, when the theatre was shuttered.
+By then, the once-grand theatre had definitely seen better days, and was a shadow of its former self.
 It was at this time that the Mercy family, which still owned the Capitol Theatre, opted to sell it off.
-To prevent the historic but decrepit theater from being turned into one more parking lot, it was acquired by the City of Yakima in 1975, after being prompted by concerned citizens and a group called the Allied Arts Council.
+To prevent the historic but decrepit theatre from being turned into one more parking lot, it was acquired by the City of Yakima in 1975, after being prompted by concerned citizens and a group called the Allied Arts Council.
 Also at this time, the Capitol Theatre was placed on the National Register of Historic Places.

 Not long after the sale to the city was finalized, an electrical short started a fire which quickly spread throughout the Capitol Theatre, all but gutting Yakima’s former showplace.

 However, even before the smoke cleared, talk of restoring the old palace began, and though it would be costly and time-consuming, talk soon became reality as funds were raised amazingly quickly to rebuild the theatre, of which little remained but its blackened shell.